trantienduchn/james-project/src/site/markdown/server/manage-webadmin.md

  Those properties are computed in advance from messages and persisted in order to archive a better performance.
  There are some latencies between a source update and its projections updates.
  Incoherency problems arise when reads are performed in this time-window.
  We piggyback the projection update on missed JMAP read in order to decrease the outdated time window for a given entry.
- The heath is determined by the ratio of missed projection reads. (lower than 10% causes `degraded`)
+ The health is determined by the ratio of missed projection reads. (lower than 10% causes `degraded`)

  - **RabbitMQ backend**: RabbitMQ messaging.
 Included in Distributed Guice based products.